Day-year principle: 2300 year prophecy

 The prophecy of 2300 days in Verse 14 plays an important role in Seventh-day Adventist eschatology.
 The Seventh-day Adventist Church traces its origins to the William Miller, who predicted that the second coming of Jesus would occur in 1844 by assuming that the cleansing of the Sanctuary of Daniel 8:14 meant the destruction of the earth, and applying the day-year principle.

 The prophetic time always uses the day-year principle, thus "2300 days" was understood to be 2300 years.
 Starting at the same time as the Prophecy of Seventy Weeks found in Chapter 9, on the grounds that the 70 weeks were "decreed" (actually "cut off") for the Jewish people from the 2300-day prophecy.
 This beginning year is calculated to be 457 BC (see details here), then the end of the 2300 years would have been in 1844.

 Although the Millerites originally thought that 1844 represented the end of the world, those who later became Seventh-day Adventist reached the conclusion that 1844 marked the beginning of a divine pre-advent judgment called "the cleansing of the sanctuary".
-It is intimately related to the history of the Seventh-day Adventist Church and was described by the church's prophet and pioneer Ellen G. White as one of the pillars of Adventist belief.Venden, Morris, 1982, "The Pillars", Pacific Press, p.
-13-15.
+It is intimately related to the history of the Seventh-day Adventist Church and was described by the church's prophet and pioneer Ellen G. White as one of the pillars of Adventist belief.